Fetal Alcohol Syndrome

 Yes, alcohol consumption during pregnancy can be fatal to a developing fetus.
 According to the Centers for Disease Control (CDC) its consumption during pregnancy can lead to numerous issues including miscarriage, preterm birth, stillbirth, and sudden infant death syndrome (SIDS) 1.

 Wouldn’t it be worse if I used drugs like cocaine or heroin?

 While certain drugs have scarier reputations—especially illegal ones—alcohol is at the top of the list of dangerous substances to consume during pregnancy.

 According to the Institute of Medicine, “of all substances of abuse (including cocaine, heroin, and marijuana), alcohol produces by far the most serious neurobehavioral effects in the fetus” 2.

 What if my child seems to display some of the symptoms above and I am worried he/she might have Fetal Alcohol Syndrome?

-You can contact your doctor for an evaluation to determine if your child has fetal alcohol syndrome, and they can refer you to the appropriate specialists, e.g., a developmental pediatrician.
+You can contact your doctor for an evaluation to determine if your child has FAS, and they can refer you to the appropriate specialists, e.g., a developmental pediatrician.

 What can I do if my child has been diagnosed with fetal alcohol syndrome?